geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Hiroyuki Doi's Circle Drawings
 - Repetition and Engrossment
-  - Author's unusual habit of signing his name repeatedly.
+  - John's unusual habit of signing his name repeatedly.
   - Signing sheets for his novel and the satisfaction derived from the task.
   - Connection between repetitive actions and obsessive-compulsive disorder.
   - Enjoyment of doodling as a repetitive activity.
 - Benefits of Repetitive Tasks
   - Repetitive actions engaging the brain and relieving stress.
   - Study indicating that doodling aids memory retention.
-  - Author's engagement in repetitive tasks during moments of burnout.
+  - John's engagement in repetitive tasks during moments of burnout.
 - Personal Experience with Repetition
   - Signing sheets of paper for books as a personal activity.
-  - The author's focus on the task for engrossment.
+  - John's focus on the task for engrossment.
-  - Clarification of the author's aim to feel "engrossed."
+  - Clarification of John's aim to feel "engrossed."
 - Intriguing Ink Drawings by Hiroyuki Doi
   - Introduction to Hiroyuki Doi's intricate ink drawings.
   - Description of Doi's drawings as conglomerations of circles forming intricate abstractions.